 Perfecting Client Services One Day at a Time: 3 Ways Daily Stand Up Meetings Play a Role in Client Satisfaction

 At First Rate, we strive to give our clients the best support experience possible.
-Each day brings it’s own set of challenges, creating an consistent standard to address each challenge effectively is top priority for us.
+Each day brings its own set of challenges, creating a consistent standard to address each challenge effectively is top priority for us.
 One way in which we work towards excellence is following the Covey “7 Habits” principles in our typical workdays.
 The principle that stands out the most to me is the idea of “putting first things first.”
 For us, this means that we ensure quality service by prioritizing our workload with the items that make the biggest impact possible for our clients.

 Daily reminders and accountabilities play a significant role in “putting first things first”.
 Our team is faithfully dedicated to our Daily Stand Up Meetings, or DSU’s, which last for up to 30 minutes.
 The primary point of emphasis during these meetings is for each team member to share the most important task that they intend to accomplish before the next day’s meeting.
 We track these daily tasks and score ourselves on a pass/fail basis on whether or not we completed the task from the prior day.
 There are three ways that DSUs play a primary role in our ability to be successful and contribute to client satisfaction.